skypilot-org/skypilot/docs/source/serving/update.rst

 .. hint::

-  When only the ``service`` field is updated and no ``workdir`` or ``file_mounts`` is specified in the service task, SkyServe will apply reuse the old replicas by applying the new service spec and bumping its version.
+  When only the ``service`` field is updated and no ``workdir`` or ``file_mounts`` is specified in the service task, SkyServe will reuse the old replicas by applying the new service spec and bumping its version (See :code:`sky serve status` for the versions).
 This will significantly reduce the time to update the service.

 Example
 ~~~~~~~~